 Streamlit is an open-source framework for making secure, performant, and beautiful data apps directly in Python.
 It also comes with a free feature called Streamlit sharing that allows users to deploy their apps for free, so long they make their source available to the world.

-For companies that want to host private apps, we offer Streamlit for Teams - a platform that enables your employees to publish private apps securely within your company.
+For companies that want to host private apps, we offer Streamlit Cloud - a platform that enables your employees to publish private apps securely within your company.

-You deploy apps in Streamlit for Teams by simply going to our web UI and entering the GitHub repo and file path for the app.
+You deploy apps in Streamlit Cloud by simply going to our web UI and entering the GitHub repo and file path for the app.
 This deploys your app in a shared environment within our infrastructure.
 Yep, it's that easy!

 Streamlit was developed by a team of ex-Google and Heroku engineers who have woven security through every layer of the service.
 We analyze each feature from a security perspective and perform post-facto security analysis and penetration testing on every piece of infrastructure we deploy.
 This section describes the major components of Streamlit's security model.